colinbeales/AzurePipelinesHOL/AzurePipelinesLab4.md

 <img src="images/Lab4_5.png" width="624"/>

-6. Again we need to rename so click "Copy of QA" to bring up the stage settings page.
+6. Again we need to rename so click "Copy of QA" to bring up the stage settings panel.

 <img src="images/Lab4_6.png" width="624"/>

-7. Rename the Stage name from "Copy of QA" to "Production" and exit the settings page.
+7. Rename the Stage name from "Copy of QA" to "Production" and exit the settings panel.

 <img src="images/Lab4_7.png" width="624"/>

-8. We now have three seperate stages, but remember the variable we set in the previous lab.
-It was set to create and deploy to a WebAppName with a very Dev specific unique title.
+8. We now have three seperate stages, but remember the variable we set in the previous lab, it was set to create and deploy to a WebAppName with a very Dev specific unique title.
 We need differing names for QA and Production now so click the "Variables" tab so that we can set these.

 <img src="images/Lab4_8.png" width="624"/>